er1n/GettingandCleaningData/CodeBook.md

 ##timebodyaccelerometerjerkstandarddeviationzdirection
 Numeric variable of the standard deevation of the body acceleration jerk (time domain) in the z direction
 ##timebodygyroscopemeanxdirection
-Numeric variable of the mean of the body gyroscope (time domain) in the x direction
+Numeric variable of the mean of the body gyroscope (time domain) in the x direction, measured in radians/second
 ##timebodygyroscopemeanydirection
-Numeric variable of the mean of the body gyroscope (time domain) in the y direction
+Numeric variable of the mean of the body gyroscope (time domain) in the y direction, measured in radians/second
 ##timebodygyroscopemeanzdirection
-Numeric variable of the mean of the body gyroscope (time domain) in the z direction
+Numeric variable of the mean of the body gyroscope (time domain) in the z direction, measured in radians/second
 ##timebodygyroscopestandarddeviationxdirection
-Numeric variable of the standard deviation of the body gyroscope (time domain) in the x direction
+Numeric variable of the standard deviation of the body gyroscope (time domain) in the x direction, measured in radians/second
 ##timebodygyroscopestandarddeviationydirection
-Numeric variable of the standard deviation of the body gyroscope (time domain) in the y direction
+Numeric variable of the standard deviation of the body gyroscope (time domain) in the y direction, measured in radians/second
 ##timebodygyroscopestandarddeviationzdirection
-Numeric variable of the standard deviation of the body gyroscope (time domain) in the z direction
+Numeric variable of the standard deviation of the body gyroscope (time domain) in the z direction, measured in radians/second
 ##timebodygyroscopejerkmeanxdirection
 Numeric variable of the mean of the body gyroscope jerk (time domain) in the x direction
 ##timebodygyroscopejerkmeanydirection